-Naltrexone is at the heart of the Sinclair Method for Alcoholism.
-It is a prescription medication that was FDA-approved for Alcohol Dependence in 1994.
+Naltrexone is at the heart of the Sinclair Method (TSM) for Alcoholism.
 When you take Naltrexone prior to drinking, it blocks endorphins, the naturally occurring opiates in the brain, from being released when alcohol is consumed.

 When the endorphins are blocked, there is no “buzz” or rewarding experience, and the alcohol doesn’t make you feel the pleasure that drives you to drink excessively.

 Over time, your brain learns not to associate alcohol with pleasure, resulting in reduced cravings and improved control over alcohol use.
 Naltrexone must be taken at least one hour before your first drink.

 There are no meetings, chips, or higher powers with this program, although your provider may recommend some types of counseling.

 “We have at our disposal a treatment which has been demonstrated to be safe and effective.
 It should be used now.”